A Comedy of Tenors

 Sept.
 6-22, 2018

 DIRECTED BY LORNA JODOIN: One hotel suite, four tenors, two wives, three girlfriends, and a soccer stadium filled with screaming fans.
 What could possibly go wrong?
 It's 1930s Paris and the stage is set for the concert of the century—as long as producer Henry Saunders can keep Italian superstar Tito Merelli and his hot-blooded wife, Maria, from causing runaway chaos.
-Prepare for an uproarious ride, full of mistaken identities, bedroom hijinks and madcap delight.Auditions
+Prepare for an uproarious ride, full of mistaken identities, bedroom hijinks and madcap delight.Cast and Crew

 The Mouse House